3kyro/caprice/readme.md

-*caprice* is a work in progress [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) for Rust projects featuring an easy to use, zsh like autocomplete feature.
+*caprice* is a work in progress REPL for Rust projects featuring an easy to use, zsh like autocomplete feature.

 ![](./examples/caprice_spinning_square.gif)
 *using caprice with the spinning square example from [Piston](https://github.com/PistonDevelopers/Piston-Tutorials/tree/master/getting-started)*

 #### Usage

-* typing *#list* will print all available tokens in the caprice console in alphabetical order
+* typing */list* will print all available tokens in the caprice console in alphabetical order
 * pressing tab will cycle between all autocompleted suggestions